ShaneG17/Synesthesia/README.md

 ## How to get started

-###Beat detection
+Beat detection:
 Tracks audio energy.
 Beats trigger stronger splatters and a pulse from the center.
 BPM is calculated from time between beats.

-###Onset detection
+Onset detection:
 Detects sudden sounds like drum hits and note attacks, triggering extra paint chaos.

-###Balancing
+Balancing:
 Scans the first 30 seconds of a song to measure its bass/mid/treble balance, then assigns it a unique color palette.

-###Painting modes
+Painting modes:
 Auto-switch based on energy and song section:

-Splatter: chorus, high energy, maximum chaos
+- Splatter: chorus, high energy, maximum chaos
-Flow: quiet sections, smooth particle streams
+- Flow: quiet sections, smooth particle streams
-Crystal: high frequencies, geometric shapes
+- Crystal: high frequencies, geometric shapes
-Ink: expressive brushstrokes
+- Ink: expressive brushstrokes

 ---